-If you or a loved one has had a DePuy ASRTM XL Acetabular or Pinnacle hip replacement since 2005 and have experienced serious pain, diminished ability to walk, or other symptoms, contact an experienced medical device attorney immediately for review of a potential claim against the manufacturer.
+Some individuals who had a DePuy ASRTM XL Acetabular or Pinnacle hip replacement since 2005 experienced serious pain, diminished ability to walk, or other symptoms.

 What are the symptoms?

-Symptoms may include hip/groin pain, local swelling, numbness, or changes in your ability to walk.
+Symptoms included hip/groin pain, local swelling, numbness, or changes in your ability to walk.
 It is important that to contact your physician to help determine why you are experiencing any of these.

 What is the DePuy Hip Replacement?

 The Pinnacle Hip Replacement System, the ASR XL Acetabular System total hip replacement, and the ASR Hip Resurfacing System were designed to eliminate device failure because of overuse.
 One of the features of these systems – metal-on-metal construction – was supposed to help mitigate failure rates.
 Instead, research shows that the construction can generate serious problems.

 Designed to last longer than other implants, studies show they wear out sooner – especially in women and patients with larger implants.

 What are the other specific dangers of these devices?